Leadership Communication Skills

 Body Language

 Your body language will say a lot about who you are as a person and what your communication style is.
-Careless body language can also undermine the message that you were trying to convey.
+Careless body language can also undermine the message that you are trying to convey.
 If your body language does not match your spoken words, there can be a serious disconnect which can be confusing or suggest to people that you are not telling the truth or are in some sort of mood.

 For example, if you speak and listen with your arms crossed in front of your chest, this could relay a number of negative messages.
-Your audience might think you are defensive, angry or disinterested, especially if you donít look at them or turn sideways.
+Your audience might think you are defensive, angry, or disinterested, especially if you donít look at them or turn sideways.

 Folded arms also send out the signal that people are supposed to stay away from you.
 They might even indicate stubbornness or refusal, so that people may never ask for what they need because your body language already seems to be telling them no.